ngrossmann/momo/README.md

 }
 ```

 * `metrics-ttl`: Time-to-live for all metrics.
-As Couchbase keeps all data
+This setting depends highly
-in memory this setting depends highly on the number of data-points you collect
+  on the number of data-points you collect and the size of your Couchbase
-and the size of your Couchbase cluster.
+  cluster.
+Ideally all data should fit in RAM to be really fast.
 * `document-interval`: Momo does not create a new document per data point,
   but a new document for each time-series per interval.
 The default is
   10 minutes, intended to be used with collection intervals of few seconds.
   If you collect metrics in minute intervals you may want to increase this
   to `60 minutes` or more.

 # Using Momo

 ## Feeding Data

-Momo currently supports two protocols it's own HTTP/Json based protocol
+Momo currently supports three protocols it's own HTTP/Json based protocol,
-and StatsD.
+StatsD and Graphite.

 ### StatsD